bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-94.rst

     - **Users** are no longer attached to the application, but to the Security System.
 This means that the user is unique over several applications.
     - **Roles** are still defined in projects.
-The roles are deployed over a security system.
-Now the roles must not only be unique in the application, but in the security system.
+The roles are deployed into a security system.
+Now, the roles must not only be unique in the application, but in the security system.
     - **Business Data** has not been scoped.
 Now, it is scoped to the security system.
     - **Standard process** default pages are now automatically determined at runtime.
 You don't have to define them anymore.
 If there are multiple implementations of a default process, one is simply selected.
-But you can fix this by setting this setting anyway.
+But you can fix this using settings.
     - **EmailNotification Settings** are no longer part of the application configuration.
 They are part of the security system and can be found there.